What is a Design Concept?

 Step 5: Reviewing the Design Concept

-The last step comprises reviewing the design concepts gathered in order to eliminate unnecessary or repetitive data and filter it out for quality purposes.
+The last step comprises reviewing the design concepts gathered to eliminate unnecessary or repetitive data and filter it out for quality purposes.

-Research may also reveal that some ideas are not suitable to the kind of skills and resources that are available.
-Thus, this has to be before the product development begins so that waste of time and efforts can be prevented.
+Research may also reveal that some ideas are unsuitable for the available skills and resources.
+Thus, this has to be before the product development begins to prevent wasting time and effort.

 A design concept is the product’s overall vision.
 From the early conceptual design process through implementation, it depicts the overall design objective.
 It gives direction to everyone on the product team.

 Establishing a detailed and cohesive design approach also simplifies future selections.

 You can do less thinking later if you summarize your project into a well-thought-out design concept since you have already made significant decisions.

 You understand they fit your product criteria.
 All you have to do now is stick to the strategy.